Ankr-network/ankr-docs/docs/game/unity/interacting-with-blockchain/update-nft.md

 ---
-title: 04 - Update an NFT
+title: Update an NFT
-id: game-04
+id: update-nft
 ---

 # Update an NFT